desmax74/desmax74/README.md

 I work at [RedHat](https://www.redhat.com) as a Senior Software Engineer in the [Kie](http://kie.org) Cloud Team
 - I’m currently working on the SonataFlow, formerly know as Kogito Serverless Workflow
-- 💙 In love with Openshift/Kubernetes
+- 💙 In love with Openshift/Kubernetes and Golang

 My conf [presentations](https://github.com/desmax74/presentations) over the years